 $2NaClO_2 + Cl_2 \rightarrow 2ClO_2 + 2NaCl$ Stoichiometrically, 1.68 lbs. of dry technical sodium chlorite reacts with 0.5 lbs. of chlorine to produce 1.0 lb. of chlorine dioxide.
-The reaction is usually carried out by dissolving the chlorine in a chlorinator and then bringing it into contact with a solution of NaClO2 in a reaction column.
+The reaction is usually carried out by dissolving the chlorine in a chlorinator and then bringing it into contact with a solution of $NaClO_2$ in a reaction column.
 A slight excess of chlorine will insure that the reaction solution has a pH of 2-4 and will produce chlorine dioxide with high efficiency.
-If chlorine is not readily available, chlorine dioxide can also be prepared by mixing sodium hypochlorite bleaching solution with sodium chlorite and acid: $2NaClO_2 + NaOCl + H2SO_4 \rightarrow$ 2CIO2 + NaCI + Na2SO4 + H2O Although sulfuric is shown as the acid, other inorganic acids may be used.
-Numerous other acids. oxidizers. and available chlorine compounds are potential activators for chlorine dioxide generation from sodium chlorite.
-Again, a slight excess of acid is employed to adjust pH to 2-Hydrochloric acid is reportedly the most 4

-Figure 1 Chlorine Dioxide Generator efficient producer of chlorine dioxide.
-Where efficiency is not critical, chlorine dioxide can also be generated simply by acidifying a solution of sodium chlorite in modified generators. $5NaClO_2 + 4HCl \rightarrow 4ClO_2 + 2H_2O + 5NaCl$ This reaction illustrates the easiest method for chlorine generating dioxide.
+If chlorine is not readily available, chlorine dioxide can also be prepared by mixing sodium hypochlorite bleaching solution with sodium chlorite and acid: $2NaClO_2 + NaOCl + H2SO_4 \rightarrow$ $2ClO_2 + NaCl + Na_2SO_4 + H_2O$ Although sulfuric is shown as the acid, other inorganic acids may be used.
+Numerous other acids, oxidizers, and available chlorine compounds are potential activators for chlorine dioxide generation from sodium chlorite.
+Again, a slight excess of acid is employed to adjust pH to 2-4.
+Hydrochloric acid is reportedly the most efficient producer of chlorine dioxide.
+Where efficiency is not critical, chlorine dioxide can also be generated simply by acidifying a solution of sodium chlorite in modified generators. $5NaClO_2 + 4HCl \rightarrow 4ClO_2 + 2H_2O + 5NaCl$ This reaction illustrates the easiest method for generating chlorine dioxide.
 However, concentrated acid should never be mixed with concentrated sodium chlorite solutions.
 This can cause rapid generation of chlorine dioxide gas, potentially resulting in an explosion.
-Commercial generators are available based on the chemistry described in these equations.
-The ease of generation of chlorine dioxide in a closed 600-201 Sodium Chlorite 08/2018